-Assistant Professor & AACSB, NCAAA Coordinator
+Assistant Professor & Coordinator of AACSB, AMBA, and NCAAA Accreditation Committees

 Dr. Ahmed Ali